Metaform/dataplane-signaling/docs/signaling.md

 ### State Machine Definition

-The [=Data Flow=] state machine is defined as follows.
-An implementation MUST support these transitions:
+The [=Data Flow=] state machine is defined by the following states and transitions, which implementations MUST support:

 ```mermaid
 stateDiagram-v2